Speeding up Your Store

 The first two options allow X-Cart to compound most CSS files into a single one, and most JS files into a single one as well.
 This way a client’s browser will only send a few requests to your server (2-5 requests instead of 50~100) in order to get all the CSS styles and JS scripts.

 When X-Cart aggregates CSS and JS files, the result is cached.
 If you change your JS/CSS files directly in the file system after they have been included into the cache, you will not see the functionality or style changes you have made.
 To make your changes visible, clear the aggregation cache using a Clear aggergation cache button on that page.

 The Use widget cache option enables the internal cache of viewer classes, which is a great way to speed up the opening of pages that have static data, like product or category pages.
 This allows to skip some calculations if no changes have been made to the content.

 When X-Cart uses widgets cache, the static content of product lists is stored into a temporary cache.
 After editing the content (modifying the product descriptions, titles or photos), you should clear the widgets cache with the Clear widgets cache button in the Look & Feel -> Performance section to make these changes visible in the frontend right away.
 If you do not clear it, the changes will be updated anyway, but it may require more time.

 If you have custom mods, you may consider making some of their widgets cached as well.

-Every installed and enabled module increases the PHP load time, so if you disable all the modules you are not using, it will speed up your store.
-See more info on how to disable a module in Activating and deactivating addons
+Every installed and enabled addon increases the PHP load time, so if you disable all the addons you are not using, it will speed up your store.
+See more info on how to disable an addon in Activating and Deactivating Addons

 Step 3.
 Use CDN for your store